welcome to our website on behalf of sheriff lemma. this is a banner that when clicked will take you to the homepage

 Visit this link to search for arrests, schedule visitation, or see frequently asked questions about inmate rules and regulations.

 The John E. Polk Correctional Facility is an adult detention facility housing pre-trial felony and misdemeanor inmates, sentenced misdemeanor inmates, convicted felony inmates awaiting transfer to state correctional facilities and federal inmates awaiting trial in U.S. courts.
-The facility has a design capacity of 1396 inmates and typically books more than 16,000 inmates per year.
+The facility has a design capacity of 1,396 inmates and typically books more than 20,000 inmates per year.

-The Department is divided into four divisions:
+The Department is divided into three divisions:

 • Inmate Health Care, which provides medical screening and treatment, and mental health programs.